 1817: The 2001 book "Gunsmiths of Bedford, Fulton, Huntingdon, & Somerset Counties" reports that an individual named George Piper is recorded as a gunsmith and a single freeman in Shippensburg in 1817.
 Shippensburg is 68 miles east of Bedford on modern roads, and straddles the border between Franklin and Cumberland counties.

 1823: The 2001 book "Gunsmiths of Bedford, Fulton, Huntingdon, & Somerset Counties" reports that George's father Peter died in 1823, and explicitly excluded his son George from his will.
 The book puts Peter Piper in Franklin Township of Adams County.

-1830: A George Piper household appears in the 1830 census of Quemahoning Township, Somerset County, Pennsylvania with one male in the up to five age group, one male in the 20 to 30 age group, and one female in the 15 to 20 age group.
+1830: A George Piper household appears in the Quemahoning Township portion of the 1830 census records of Somerset County, Pennsylvania with one male in the up to five age group, one male in the 20 to 30 age group, and one female in the 15 to 20 age group.
 This is not the gunsmith George Piper, who would have been about 47 years old in 1830.

 1834-1843: In his 2018 book "Lock, Stock, and Barrel: The Origins of American Gun Culture" Cramer indicates that an individual named George Piper was working at Shippensburg in the 1834-1843 timeframe.
 Mr. Cramer notes that he is not sure if this is the same individual who was an apprentice of John Armstrong in 1801.